GuanSuns/EECS206A_Fall_2018/README.md

 ## Environment

+## Dependencies
-### Software
+### Hardware
 ROS Indigo or Kinetic work well for most labs.
 Other dependencies for each lab need to be refered individually in the instruction pdf.

-### Hardware
+### Software
+- Lab 1: No hardware needed
+- Lab 2: No hardware needed
 - Lab 3: Baxter robot
 - Lab 4: Microsoft Kinetic or other configured cameras
 - Lab 5: Baxter robot